nissymori/mahjax/docs/ui.md

 from mahjax.ui.app import create_app

 app = create_app()

+# Register your agent implementation
 app.state.manager.registry.load_callable_from_path(
     file_path=Path("path/to/my_agent_impl.py"),
-    attribute="act",
-    description="My Custom Agent",
+    attribute="act",  # Function name in your file description="My Custom Agent"
 )
 ```

 3. Run `uvicorn my_ui_app:app --host 0.0.0.0 --port 8000`.
-The newly registered agent is returned by `/api/agents`, so it shows up immediately in the UI selector.
+The agent now appears in `/api/agents`, so the UI selector lists it right away.

 ## Troubleshooting & Limits

 - Blank board?
-Ensure `mahjax/ui/static` exists and FastAPI can mount it.
-Check console for 404s on `/static`.
+Confirm `mahjax/ui/static` exists and FastAPI mounts it.
+Check the console for `/static` 404 errors.
-- Buttons disabled?
-The game is likely in `awaiting_ai` or `round_end`.
-Wait for auto-play or close the summary overlay.
+- Buttons stuck?
+The game is in `awaiting_ai` or `round_end`.
+Wait for auto-play or dismiss the summary modal.
 - AI idle?
-Verify `ai_delay_ms` and inspect responses from `/api/game/{id}/auto`.
+Check `ai_delay_ms` and watch `/api/game/{id}/auto` responses.
-- Hidden hands stay hidden?
-Disable the checkbox or note that only non-human wins reveal opponents.
+- Hidden hands never reveal?
+Clear the checkbox or note that only non-human wins unhide opponents.
-- Current implementation targets 4-player Riichi without red dora and has no authentication.
-Put the server behind a reverse proxy/VPN before exposing it on the public internet.
+- The current build only supports 4-player Riichi without red dora and runs without auth.
+Protect it behind a reverse proxy or VPN before exposing it to the internet.